 I suppose one might argue that letting people read books without paying for them is un-American.
 In 1731, Benjamin Franklin, a printer by trade, founded what became the Philadelphia Public Library.
 Abraham Lincoln, the first Republican president, educated himself by reading borrowed books that he couldn’t afford to purchase himself.

 Publishers see people reading books without paying for them as a problem, and libraries and readers see the inability to borrow books as a problem.
-The conflict isn’t resolved yet, and given the changes in copyright law that have happened in my lifetime, I suspect the ultimate solution will favor the publishers more than it favors readers.
+The conflict isn’t resolved yet, and given the changes in copyright law that have happened in my lifetime, I expect the ultimate solution will favor the publishers more than it favors readers.

 A publisher could decide that you purchasing the book initially wasn’t enough and could demand a fee each time you pull up the book on your reader.